apache/cordova-docs/docs/en/edge/stylesheet.md

   E.g., instead of "...for which you need to invoke the `Contact.save` method", try "...for which the `Contact.save` method is required."

+* Do not start a sentence with a lowercase member name.

 ## Usage

 * "User" may refer to the end user, not to the application's